it-p-lodz-pl/TUL.Courses/PT.IFE/ForumTemplates.md

 Contact me in any case you will have questions.

 Thank you very much for your engagement.
 I believe the effort will be rewarded in your real life.

-## Good luck
+**Good luck**:

 - Mariusz Postół Ph.
 D.
 - Institute of Information Technology